 Cheating in an academic environment means violating the rules under which papers, projects, and examinations are to be completed.
-Examples of cheating include but are not limited to: using unauthorized sources for help on an exam, turning in the same paper or work for credit in different courses without the professor(s)'s knowledge and approval, or taking answers or work from fellow classmates with or without their consent.
+Examples of cheating include but are not limited to: using unauthorized sources for help on an exam, turning in the same paper or work for credit in different courses without the knowledge and approval of the professor(s), or taking answers or work from fellow classmates with or without their consent.

 The first violation of these standards will result in failure of the assignment or test in question and could, depending on the work, result in failure of the course.
 A second violation will result in dismissal from the institution.
-See "Appendix A" of this Handbook for further explanation of and a tutorial on how to avoid academic dishonesty.
+See Appendix A Using and Documenting Sources in this Handbook for further explanation of and a tutorial on how to avoid academic dishonesty.